Information for Presenters

 Poster session logistics

 Each poster paper will have a reserved poster board displaying the title of the related paper.
 Drawing pins (thumb tacks) will be provided to secure your poster in place.
-It will be possible to set up posters during the morning or lunch time, before the afternoon poster session.
-We recommend to set up posters during the morning coffee break.
+It will be possible to set up posters during the morning / lunch time / afternoon before the opening reception.

-Presenting authors (or stand-ins) are expected to be next to their posters and present them for the duration of the session.
-All posters will have to be cleared from the boards at the end of the day.
+Presenting authors are expected to be next to their posters and present them for the duration of the sessions.

 Special technical requirements

 By default, only poster boards will be provided for poster presentations.
-If other material/equipment is needed for your poster presentation please specify your needs by email to the AM 2017 Poster Chair, Johan Pauwels (firstname.lastname@example.org), by 4 August 2017 (e.g. table, chairs, access to a power socket, if you would like to make a demo from a laptop accompanying your poster).
+If you require other material/equipment for your poster presentation please specify your needs by email to the AM’19 Paper Chairs, Adrian Hazzard (firstname.lastname@example.org) and Elizabeth Kelly (email@example.com) by 9th September 2019 (e.g. table, chairs, access to a power socket, if you would like to make a demo from a laptop accompanying your poster).
 We will check if the necessary arrangements can be made.

 Please note that it will not be possible to use loudspeakers to play audio examples during Poster sessions not to affect other presentations.
 Presenters should in this case provide headphones for attendees.